-Enneagram is derived from the Greek words Ennea meaning nine and Gramma meaning drawn or written.
+The word Enneagram is derived from two Greek words Ennea meaning nine and Gramma meaning drawn or written.

 Through this method, you can now understand why a person behaves a certain way.
 Moreover, since it can describe how a person might react in some situations, the Enneagram also offers an opportunity for self-improvement.